-Having moved from the UK to live in Dubai, I was in awe of some of the special sunsets in the Middle East once I started exploring the region.
-I still have more places to travel to in the Middle East so I asked some travel bloggers to show us their experiences of special sunsets within the Middle East and the best places to capture the beauty of the golden hour.
+Having moved from the UK to live in Dubai, I was in awe of some of the incredible sunsets in the Middle East once I started exploring the region.
+Whether you are luxury camping in Wadi Rum or taking a beach stroll in Tel Aviv, some wonderful travel bloggers tell us their experiences of special sunsets in the Middle East and the best places to capture the beauty of the golden hour.

 Grand Mosque in Abu Dhabi